alenhuric/blog-app/README.md

 ## Blog App

-A simple blog application built with Laravel and Tailwind CSS.
-This app allows users to create, read, update, and delete blog posts.
+This app is built with Laravel and Laravel’s ORM Eloquent.
+The database is comprised of a MySQL database hosted on Hostinger.
+As for the view, it is rendered with the Blade templating engine using Tailwind CSS classes.

 ## Features